Bijective solutions to the Pentagon Equation: Set-theoretic bijective solutions to the Pentagon Equation

 for all $x,y,z\in S$.
 Moreover, $s$ is bijective if and only if for every $x,y\in S$ there exists a unique pair $(u,v)\in S\times S$ such that $uv=x$ and $\theta_u(v)=y$. \end{lem}

 \begin{proof} It is straightforward. \end{proof}

-Our first step is to prove that if $(S,s)$ is a finite bijective solution to the PE then $S$ is a left group, i.e. $S$ is isomorphic to $E\times G$ where $E$ is a set, $G$ is a group, and the multiplication on $S$ is defined by
+The first crucial step towards the classification will be to describe the structure of the semigroup $(S,\cdot)$.
+Namely, we will prove that if $(S,s)$ is a finite bijective solution to the PE then $S$ is a left group, i.e. $S$ is isomorphic to $E\times G$ where $E$ is a set, $G$ is a group, and the multiplication on $S$ is defined by

 for every $(e,g),(f,h)\in E\times G$.
 We refer the reader to \cite{MR0132791} for the necessary background on semigroups.
-Moreover, we will prove that all $\theta_x$ maps are bijective.

 For any semigroup $S$ we denote with $E(S)$ the set of idempotent elements of $S$.